 Continual Professional Development is also a requirement of the new standard.

 We are available throughout your investigation career – offering further learning, training and real work opportunities.
 Look at our process server and other training options to expand your skill set.
 We support and assist.
-The Pearson and IQ Awards we offer are listed on the ofqual register which regulates qualifications, examinations and assessments.
+The SFJ Awards we offer are listed on the ofqual register which regulates qualifications, examinations and assessments.

 British Standard 102000:2013 has been superseded by: British Standard 102000:2018

 The revised standard has been tweaked to include best practice around surveillance, data mining technologies and open source social media searches.